uxCCDS/uxCCDS.github.io/_data/prototypes/Spark P5 2016.md

 3) Click each ball on the activity board to experience each feature.

 4) Each room has its own data for the chat panel.
-You can send messages here and a robert will reply sometimes.
+You can send messages here and a robot will reply sometimes.